-A couple of months ago I bumped coincidentally into a remote family member at a railway station during a MTB-tour.
+A couple of months ago I bumped coincidentally into a remote family member at a railway station during a cycling tour.

-Indeed, I had no actual interest to talk to this person, and it didn’t make a difference at all if he recognizes me or not.
-The reason was: I ghosted this family member after a dispute many years ago, because he had substantial emotional problems which affected me in a very bad way (but that is a different story and not the topic in this article).
+Sure enough, I had no actual interest to talk to this person, and it didn’t make a difference at all if he recognized me.
+The reason: I ghosted this family member many years ago since I couldn’t stand his passive-aggressive behavior and his substantial emotional problems any more (but that is a different story and not the topic in this article).

 So far not remarkable.
-A lot of people have toxic persons in their family periphery, which are better to be avoided.
+A lot of people have bad, mentally unstable or even toxic persons in their family periphery, which are better to be avoided.

 But the mere shock was actually the appearance of this guy.
 Overweight, neglected-looking, unkempt, awkward and in no way relaxed in his motions.
 The kind of guy someone mean-spirited would pick out to bully, because he is an easy target for this (a short glance at him was enough to know it).

-He didn’t present himself always in that miserable condition (I knew by chance that he has problems with his career and with his romantic life too).
+He didn’t present himself always in that pitiful condition (I knew by remarks here and there that he had problems with his career and his romantic life too).
 We grew up very similar, went to the same school, had an equal education, almost identical environment, the same friends.

 As we were in our mid-20s, our paths yet separated as we decided to move to different cities.
 In the following years, things turned out rather good for me, but not for him, though we had seemingly very similar starting points.
-What was the reason for this?
+But what was the reason for this?